 Over the past 5 years, the Centro has granted nearly $1.5 million dollars in scholarships.
-In a typical year about 1 in 5 students receives more than $14,000 in financial aid.

 Additionally, many member institutions permit students’ financial aid packages from their home institution to “travel” with them overseas.
 Federal financial aid (except work study) is generally available to students studying at the Centro, including Pell Grants and guaranteed student loans.
 Likewise, many states permit state-based financial aid to be applied overseas.
 Your institution’s financial aid or study abroad office will have specific information regarding their policies.

 The Tuition and Program Fee include:

 Step 1: Within 3 weeks of acceptance to the program, confirm your enrollment by submitting the non-refundable $1,400 deposit.
 Deposits are payable by check or Student Account E-Check.
 If you receive Duke financial aid, submit the Deposit Waiver Form in lieu of the deposit.
 Log in to MyGlobalEd for remittance instructions or waiver form.

 NOTE: If you withdraw after committing to the program, there may be financial consequences.

 Step 2: Complete all post-acceptance items listed on your MyGlobalEd application, including the Participation Agreement, Pre-Departure Orientation, International Travel Registry, and any program-specific forms.